lewi0332/Data-Pipeline-Capstone-Project/README.md

 ---
 ## Data Exploration

-The company has built an API client which will store a single json file labeled with the post id under a folder for each user id.
-The api client runs once daily and is given a response from Instagram on the last 33 posts from each account.
+The company has built an API client which will store a single json file for each post labeled with the post id under a folder for each user id.
+The api client runs once daily and is given a response from Instagram on the last 25 posts from each account.
 For any posts new to the datalake, a new json file will be created.
 The remaining responses from the API call will *update* previous files.
 Additionally, the API Client will return and store data from a 'users' endpoint with data particular to each account.

-### MEDIA TYPE x CONNECTION TYPE
+### 5 Media Types x 2 Connection Types

 To add some complexity to this data, the company has two different relationships with it's users.
 Typical users on the platform are connected via a "Basic" api.
 This authoriztion allows for the company to see *some* data on the account relavent to the performance such as the count of likes and comments.
 However, Users who are working through the company on a specific paid campaign with a brand are allowed to connect their "Business" api.
 This endpoint returns more data such as "reach" and "impressions".

-### VOLUME
+### Volume

-Currently there are about 50,000 users on the platform producing ~0.5 posts per day.
-The company is increasing it's marketing efforts to grow their user base to 500K or more.
+Currently the company would like to process 50,000 users on the platform each producing ~0.5 posts per day.
+However, an expandable solution is needed with an option to increase it's user base to 500K or more.

-Thus each day the pipeline should consume 25k JSON and image files with a potential growth to 250k.
+Thus, each day the pipeline should consume 25k JSON and image files with a potential growth to 250k.

 ### A Repeat Process

 The nature of data is that it will be *updated*.
 This is an important consideration in the pipeline.
 A json with the specifics of the post be created within the first day of it being published to Instagram.
-However the API client must go back and reload the data again and again to update the post metrics with more likes, comments, reach and impressions happening.
+However the API client must go back and reload the data again and again to update the post metrics with recent likes, comments, reach and impressions happening.

-Currently, the Instagram API returns the latest data on the most recent 33 posts for a user.
-The company's client will call each user's API reponse update the maximum amount each day.
+Currently, the Instagram API returns the latest data on the most recent 25 posts for a user.
+The company's client will call each user's API reponse update the recent 25 posts each day.

-The 33rd oldest post may have been last week for a prolific posting user or 6 months ago for a infrequent user.
+The 25th oldest post may have been last week for a prolific user or 6 months ago for a infrequent user.
 Each post may have slightly updated data and will need to be loaded.

 Our pipeline will need to handle more volume than the data suggests as the ETL process will likely be repeated many many times on JSON files of the same name.
 Thus, to save costs, the pipeline will need to be creatitive and efficient in how it finds only the updated posts.